All Episodes

 She's out of work for two years.

-So if she gets sick, uh she has no way of reaching into her purse and paying for it herself.
+So if she gets sick, she has no way of reaching into her purse and paying for it herself.

-She's been rejected by she doesn't qualify for the exchanges because she's got no income.
+She's been rejected by, she doesn't qualify for the exchanges because she's got no income.

 Yeah, yeah.

-What's what's your solution?
+What's your solution?

 I had no insurance, nothing.

-And I went straight to the hospital and uh applied for financial aid there, and I was expecting that maybe I would get forty percent of that bill taken off.
+And I was expecting that maybe I would get 40% of that bill taken off.

-They took everything off from me.
+They took everything off for me.

 So there's ways.